 (b) The firm engages a professional accountant, who is not a member of the firm expressing the opinion on the financial statements, to perform a review of the first audit engagement affected by the self-review threat consistent with the objective of an engagement quality review; and (c) The public interest entity engages another firm outside of the network to - (i) Evaluate the results of the non-assurance service; or (ii) Re-perform the service, to the extent necessary to enable the other firm to take responsibility for the result of the service.
-[Paragraphs 400.3.
-3 to 400.39 are intentionally left blank] Communication w ith those Charged with Governance 400.40 A1 Paragraphs R300.9 and R300.10 set out requirements with respect to communicating with those charged with governance.
-400.40 A2 400.40 A2 governance.
-Even when not required by the Code, applicable professional standards, laws or regulations, regular communication is encouraged between a firm and those charged with governance of the client regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
-Such communication enables those charged with governance 400.40 A2 governance.
-Even when not required by the Code, applicable professional standards, laws or regulations, regular communication is encouraged between a firm and those charged with governance of the client regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
-Such communication enables those charged with governance to - (a) Consider the firm's judgments in identifying and 400.40 A2 governance.
-Even when not required by the Code, applicable professional standards, laws or regulations, regular communication is encouraged between a firm and those charged with governance of the client regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
-Such communication enables those charged with governance to - (a) Consider the firm's judgments in identifying and evaluating threats; (b) Consider how threats have been addressed including the appropriateness of safeguards when they are
+[Paragraphs 400 0.33 to 400.39 are intentionally left blank] Communication with those Charged with Governance 400.40 A1 Paragraphs R300.9 and R300.10 set out requirements with respect to communicating with those charged with governance.
+400.40 A2 Even when not required by the Code, applicable professional standards, laws or regulations, regular communication is encouraged between a firm and those charged with governance of the client regarding relationships and other matters that might, in the firm's opinion, reasonably bear on independence.
+Such communication enables those charged with governance to - (a) Consider the firm's judgments in identifying and evaluating threats; (b) Consider how threats have been addressed including the appropriateness of safeguards when they are available and capable of being applied; and (c) Take appropriate action.
+Such an approach can be particularly helpful with respect to intimidation and familiarity threats.